gigatskhondia/gigala/README.md

 Philosophy  of the software:
 * free
 * open source
-* runnable on personal computer
+* practical performance on a personal computer

 Please check my [blog](https://gigatskhondia.medium.com/) and [manuals](https://gigatskhondia.github.io/gigala/) for the specifics of the models and algorithms I use: